enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoParameters.rst

 Enzo Parameter List
 ===================

-`TOC? </wiki/TOC>`_

 The following is a largely complete list of the parameters that enzo understands, and a brief description of what they mean.
 They are grouped roughly by meaning; an alphabetical list is also available.
 Parameters for individual test problems are also listed here.

 This parameter list has two purposes.
 The first is to describe and explain the parameters that can be put into the initial parameter file that begins a run.
 The second is to provide a comprehensive list of all parameters that the code uses, including those that go into an output file (which contains a complete list of all parameters), so that users can better understand these output files.

 The parameters fall into a number of categories: